Nepal Trekking Beyond Everest: Annapurna to Mustang 2026

 The trek follows the Kali Gandaki River north from Jomsom to Lo Manthang, the walled capital of the former kingdom.
 Lo Manthang is a medieval town of narrow alleys, Buddhist monasteries, and a palace where the former king still lives.
 The landscape is Mars-like: red, orange, and yellow rock formations eroded into dramatic shapes, with the snow-capped Himalayas visible to the south.

-Distance: 160 km (round trip from Jomsom) Duration: 10-14 days Highest point: Approximately 4,200m Difficulty: Moderate (altitude is moderate, terrain is not technically difficult, but remoteness and wind add challenge) Permits: Restricted area permit (500 USD for 10 days, 50 USD for each additional day).
-A licensed guide is mandatory.
-TIMS and ACAP also required.
+Distance: 160 km (round trip from Jomsom) Duration: 10-14 days Highest point: Approximately 4,200m Difficulty: Moderate (altitude is moderate, terrain is not technically difficult, but remoteness and wind add challenge) Permits (2026): Restricted area permit now $50 USD per day (changed from the previous flat $500 for 10 days).
+A 10-day permit costs $500; a 12-day permit costs $600.
+Budget for your actual itinerary length.
+ACAP also required (~$22).
+Licensed guide mandatory.
 Accommodation: Basic teahouses and guesthouses.
 From 300-500 NPR per night.
-Best season: May through October (the monsoon does not reach Upper Mustang, making it one of the few trekking areas in Nepal that is good during summer) Getting there: Fly from Pokhara to Jomsom (25 minutes, from 100 USD one way) or trek via the Annapurna Circuit to Jomsom.
+Best season: May through October (the monsoon does not reach Upper Mustang, making it one of the few trekking areas in Nepal that is good during summer) Getting there: Fly from Pokhara to Jomsom (25 minutes, from $100 USD one way) or trek via the Annapurna Circuit to Jomsom.

 The Langtang Valley is the most accessible major trekking region from Kathmandu and offers a compact, rewarding trek through forests, pastoral valleys, and high-altitude landscapes below the Langtang Lirung massif (7,227m).
 The valley was devastated by an earthquake-triggered landslide in 2015 that destroyed the village of Langtang and killed over 300 people.
 The communities have rebuilt, and the trek has reopened with improved trails and new teahouses.